Please Note, Long post ahead.

 I loved Willy.
 He was the best really.
 Better than my own people.
 I remember the day I met him.
-It is very clear in my head, my most vivid memory actually.
+It is evident in my head, my most vivid memory actually.
 It was a sunny day.
 Bright sunny that makes you want to go out and take a deep breath.
-Sunny but pleasant when the sun rays don’t hurt you and all you want to do is to prance about.
+Sunny but pleasant when the sun rays don’t hurt you, and all you want to do is to prance about.

 That was the Sunday before Willy came.
 I knew Willy would talk to me.
 I knew he would be my friend.
 Pa said I could have him.
 Told me Willy was an old horse.
 John and Pete just looked away.

 He was shinning in the sun, Willy was.
 It was amazing.
 I had never felt anything before.
 Ma seemed to be smiling at me.
 I was happy, I think.

 I spent all summer with Willy.
 We roamed in the barn, in the village and I rode him till the mountain once.
 Pa was worried for me that evening, but it was nice to get away from my farm.

 Then one night they came from somewhere.
 Pa, John and Pete asked me to leave the barn.
 I was terrified of them, and John slapped me.
 He told me to get away.
 I did not want to go without Willy.
 Willy was uncomfortable and scared just like me.
 But I was the guy with a big head and had to leave.

 They were in there with them for a long time.
 I knew they had come for Willy.
 I had eaten all my nails and felt dizzy that evening.
 Pa came in and went to his room.
 John and Pete spoke within themselves.
 Ma never said anything.
 I did not eat that night, and they did not ask why.